-Swimming pools are fun add-ons to any home.
-But they can also be dangerous.
+Swimming pools are fun but they can also be dangerous.
 Accidents are always a possibility.
-It’s important to make sure you have coverage for your pool.
+It’s important to make sure you have proper homeowners insurance coverage.
 Doing so could save you thousands of dollars.

 Insurers offer protection for physical damage to your pool as part of your homeowner’s insurance.
 But your policy will only pay for damages from covered perils.
-Carriers may also consider your pool as an “other structure” on your property.
-You’ll need to be sure that your policy includes coverage for other structures like your pool.
+Carriers may also consider it as an “other structure” on your property.
+You’ll need to be sure that your policy includes coverage for it.

 Homeowners Covers Physical Damage to Your Pool

 Your home insurance will cover any physical damage to the structure of your swimming pool if it’s part of your policy.
 Keep in mind that this is only when a covered peril causes damage.
 Perils are disasters that can threaten your house or any other structures on the property.

 There are 16 perils that most homeowners insurers cover.
 Here are some of the most common:

 Other Structure Blanket Coverage